noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Each forked worker significantly increase memory usage since each worker contains all data from the parent process.
 But Ruby leverages [copy-on-write memory](https://en.wikipedia.org/wiki/Copy-on-write) to avoid duplicating most master-process data that doesn't change.
 But process-based workers often use a lot of memory, especially long-running workers.

 Processes are resilient.
-Killing a single process doesn't affect other processes much.
-They are also slower to start up than threads.
-Loading your application in the master thread instead of the workers is called preloading.
-It helps startup time, but may increase memory use if not all workers would use all parts of the configuration.
+Killing or crashing a single process doesn't affect other processes at all.
+Loading your application in the master process instead of the workers is called preloading.
+It can reduce memory usage by increasing the amount of memory that can be shared with the parent via copy-on-write.

 ### Thread-Based Concurrency